-2. Investigate the questions that the parent should be asked in order to explore how the parent observes and attends to the child.
+2. Evaluate the questions that the parent should be asked in order to explore how the parent observes and attends to the child.

 3. Compare and contrast the signs and symptoms of the different types of child maltreatment.

-4. Examine ways to promote bonding between parents and babies.
+4. Conclude three ways to promote bonding between parents and babies.

 5. Identify the most common risk factors for child abuse.